 Sep 1.jpg

-To top it all, Martins’ wonderful and breath-taking Head Office at 4 Water Street Liverpool, couldn’t be further away from London, the traditional centre of British Banking.
-Although Martins Bank also has splendid and large premises at 68 Lombard Street London, those are only ever referred to as London Office, and nothing more.
-It is therefore a particularly sad moment, when Martins Bank merges with Barclays, and Martins’ home city of Liverpool becomes just another outpost of a larger and more sprawling enterprise with more than 5000 offices around the world…
+Although Martins Bank does also operate from splendid and large premises at 68 Lombard Street London, they are only ever referred to as London Office, and nothing more.
+It is therefore a particularly sad moment, when Martins Bank merges with Barclays whose head office is in London and Martins’ home city of Liverpool becomes just another outpost of a larger and more sprawling enterprise with more than 5000 offices around the world…

 1948